Don't you have an account?

 Authors Guideline

-Science Park Publisher welcomes the following types of manuscript:
+Science Park Publisher welcomes the following types of submissions:

-1.1.
-Research Article: Research articles in Science Park Publisher present original scientific work, including experimental, theoretical, and descriptive studies related to advanced energy storage materials and devices.
-These manuscripts should provide a substantial amount of new information and include the most recent and relevant references in the field.
-The structure should consist of sections such as Abstract (maximum 250 words), Keywords, Introduction, Materials and Methods, Results, Discussion, and Conclusions.
-Specific formatting instructions and templates can be found on the journal's website. word count is 3000-12000 words, excluding figures, captions and references
+Research Article: Research articles published in Science Park Publisher present original scientific work, including experimental, theoretical, and descriptive studies related to advanced energy storage materials and devices.
+These manuscripts should provide substantial new information and include the most recent and relevant references in the field.
+The structure of the manuscript should include the following sections: Abstract (maximum 250 words), Keywords, Introduction, Materials and Methods, Results, Discussion, and Conclusions.
+Specific formatting instructions are available on the journal's website.
+The word count should be between 3,000 and 12,000 words, excluding figures, captions, and references.

-1.2.
-Review Article: Comprehensive reviews of current research and developments in specific areas within the field of advanced energy storage materials and devices.
-These reviews identify current gaps or challenges, provide critical and constructive assessments, and offer recommendations for future research.
+Review Article: Comprehensive reviews of current research and developments in specific areas within the field of advanced energy storage materials and devices should identify existing gaps or challenges, provide critical and constructive assessments, and offer recommendations for future research.
 Review articles do not present new, unpublished data.
-The structure may include sections like Abstract (maximum 250 words), Keywords, Introduction, Relevant Sections, Discussion, Conclusions, and Future Directions, the main text of 5500-15,000 words.
+The structure may include sections such as Abstract (maximum 250 words), Keywords, Introduction, Relevant Sections, Discussion, Conclusions, and Future Directions.
+The main text should be between 5,500 and 15,000 words.

-1.3.
-Letters or Brief Research Report: Letters or brief research reports in Science Park Publisher are concise observational studies reporting preliminary results or short, comprehensive studies or protocols.
-While shorter in length, the Materials and Methods sections should offer detailed information to ensure the reproducibility of the work presented.
-The structure mirrors that of a research article, A Brief letter or Report should be no more than 2000 words.
+Letters or Brief Research Report: Letters or brief research reports in Science Park Publisher are concise observational studies that report preliminary results or provide short, comprehensive studies or protocols.
+Although shorter in length, the Materials and Methods sections should include sufficient detail to ensure the reproducibility of the work presented.
+The structure mirrors that of a research article.
+A brief letter or report should not exceed 2,000 words.

-1.4.
-Short Communication: Communications in Science Park Publisher are concise articles presenting groundbreaking preliminary results, significant findings, cutting-edge methods, or the development of new technology or materials in the field of advanced energy storage.
-The structure is akin to that of a research article, with a suggested minimum word count of 2000 words and no more than 2500 words.
+Short Communication: Communications in Science Park Publisher consists of concise articles that present groundbreaking preliminary results, significant findings, cutting-edge methods, or the development of new technologies or materials in the field of advanced energy storage.
+The structure is similar to that of a research article, with a suggested minimum word count of 2,000 words and a maximum of 2,500 words with 2 to 4 figures and 20 to 30 references.

 2. Editorial policy